TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-project-and-add-tool.md

 ### **Do I need to pay for Azure Migrate and the non-Microsoft ISV tools that I plan to use?**

-Azure Migrate and the in-built Server Assessment, Server Migration tools are available at [no additional charge](https://azure.microsoft.com/pricing/details/azure-migrate).
+Azure Migrate and the in-built Server Assessment and Server Migration tools are available at [no additional charge](https://azure.microsoft.com/pricing/details/azure-migrate).
 However, you may incur charges for other non-Microsoft or ISV assessment and migration tools you use while using Azure Migrate.

 ### **I don't see the tool that I want to use**